What It’s Like to Live in a City Without Water

 Critical groundwater resources – which account for 40 per cent of our water supply – are being depleted at unsustainable rates.
 Droughts are becoming more frequent, creating severe problems for India’s rain-dependent farmers.

-The worst scenario arises when when water is available – under such circumstances the water is likely to be contaminated (up to 70 per cent of our water supply), resulting in nearly 200,000 deaths each year.
+The worst scenario arises when water is available – under such circumstances the water is likely to be contaminated (up to 70 per cent of our water supply), resulting in nearly 200,000 deaths each year.

 To top it all, interstate disagreements in India are on the rise, with seven major disputes currently raging, pointing to the fact that limited frameworks and institutions are in place for national water governance.